 Euiyoung Kim researches areas that involve design roadmapping, human-centric research, and multidisciplinary studies across fields like product management, design, and engineering.
 He received a PhD in Mechanical Engineering from UC Berkeley (he also currently serves as a postdoctoral scholar in disruptive design in that department) and holds an M.S. from the Engineering Design Innovation program at Northwestern University.
 Prior to moving to the United States, he worked as a product planning manager at Samsung Electronics.
-Contact Euiyoung or visit him during his office hours on Wednesdays from 11am to noon in 310D Jacobs Hall.
+Contact Euiyoung or visit him during his spring office hours on Wednesdays from 11am-12:30pm in 310D Jacobs Hall.